Refining Trail

 The Appalachian Trail isn’t an escape from life; it’s a rich, rewarding encounter with it.

-I read on, “We are still torn between our love for the claustrophobic little kingdom of self and the grand, glorious purposes of the kingdom of God.”
+I read on, “We are still torn between our love for the claustrophobic little kingdom of self and the grand and glorious purposes of the kingdom of God.”
+I picture my little tent as that claustrophobic little kingdom, and beyond its thin walls, His vast, grand space kingdom.
+Drifting off, I feel the pull between my desire for comfort and purpose.
+What I focus on will, in the end, shape the result.

 The climb is steep and the fog dense.
 Wet from sweat and drizzle, I finally crest the mountain in daylight.
 But I can’t see the valley, the reward I expected from this climb.

 The AT isn’t like the Sierra or the Rockies, where sweeping views meet you around every bend.
-Hikers call it the “Green Tunnel” where we’re better off leaving our expectations of grand vistas at home and learn to see subtle wonders in small things.
+Hikers call it the “Green Tunnel” where we’re better off leaving our expectations of grand vistas at home and learn to see subtle wonders in small things: An eagle floating overhead.
+The orange glow of a dawn.
+Dew strung like jewels on a spider’s web.
+The distant hoot of an owl.
+And grand vistas from some mountain tops.

 Beauty is everywhere when I slow down to notice.

-I’m reminded that character is like a teabag.
-You don’t know what’s inside until it’s steeped in hot water.
-The AT has a way of steeping us hotter and deeper, burning off excess comfort fat, and if we let it, forging the muscle of purpose.
+I’m reminded that character is like a teabag, you don’t know what’s inside until it’s steeped in hot water.
+The AT has a way of steeping us hotter and deeper, burning off excess comfort fat, and if we let it, forging it into the muscle of purpose.

-On day thirteen I finally reach the top of McAfee Knob.
+After a seventeen-mile hike, I finally reach the top of McAfee Knob.
 The day is amazingly perfect: clear blue skies, a soft breeze, sunlight spilling across the vast valley far below.
-Standing on the rocky ledge, I take it all in – the end of my section hike.
+Standing on the rocky ledge, I take it all in – the end of my thirteen-day section hike.
 I linger, basking in the moment, the beauty, the sense of accomplishment.
 My eyes trace the ridge line of mountaintops fading into the blue horizon, like a long winding story, every ridge a challenge faced, every valley a lesson learned.

 Pray this be a part of your plan,